1austrartsua1/FormalConvexOpt/readme.md

 ```

 This will download the repo and use the ```.toml``` file to get the right version of ```mathlib```, which is the math library of Lean.

+## Reasons to Learn Lean

+The benefits of this project might go beyond making the reviewer's life much easier and include:

+* Making a search-able database of theorems/results/algorithms/convergence rates.
+* Can potentially write proof-carrying code.
+You can implement your algorithm in Lean and then also provide a proof that it actually does what it's supposed to do (modulo floating point arithmetic and other impurities).
+* Reveal errors in previous proofs.
+* Reveal extensions of previous proofs.
+* Allow training/developing AI models that can fully automate theorem proving.

+But ultimately, the most important reason is it’s fun!
+It is the pure intersection of math and programming!
+Have you ever written up a proof and thought, "well this feels like coding".
+There are variables, statements, functions with inputs.
+Each line follows from the previous according to fixed and precise rules.
+There are even imports: you “import” theorems from other papers, you refer to basic properties of real numbers, vector spaces, you “import” the Cauchy-Schwarz inequality.
+Math is programming, you just don’t know it.
+And as these tools become more usable, this may just be the future.